thomasOdt/project5-memory/README.md

 ## star rating

-three stars: Les then 5 wrong picks two stars: les then 10 wrong picks one star: you always get one star :)
+three stars: Les then 5 wrong picks<br>
+two stars: les then 10 wrong picks<br>
+one star: you always get one star :)